jdblackiii/jdastro/README.md

-# jdastro
+# JD's Astronomy 1221 Work
-Repo for Astronomy 1221 Work
+This is a school repository 🅾️